 Post-Remediation Verification (PRV)– Clearance Mold Inspection With Mold Testing

-Post-remediation verification (PRV) assessments and mold testing should always be conducted following the completion of a mold remediation in a New Jersey property.
+Post-remediation verification (PRV) assessments and mold testing should always be conducted following the completion of a mold remediation in a Camden County property.
 A thorough clearance mold inspection with mold testing will confirm whether or not mold cleanup and removal efforts were successful.
 A PRV assessment should include a visual assessment with moisture mapping and thermal imaging of the remediated areas.
 The assessment will include the collection of air quality sampling and possibly surface sampling from the work area.
 The purpose of this final follow-up assessment is to determine the success of the mold remediation efforts inside of existing containment areas to document that the areas remediated have been restored to clean and safe conditions.

 When possible, PRV inspections and testing should be done following the remediation, BEFORE any reconstruction.
 In the event that PRV testing reveals mold elevations, cleanup efforts will be deemed unsuccessful and re-clean or further cleaning will be recommended.
 PRV assessments and testing should done before build back so further cleaning or re-cleaning can be done without the removal of any newly installed materials.
 Before reconstruction, your mold inspector will also have complete access to thoroughly assess the cleaned surfaces.
 Post-remediation build back can limit access and cover up issues that could have been left behind from the remediation process.